 During the 3 year warranty period any failures which occur due to faulty components or workmanship must be reported to G.T.
 Bunning & Sons Ltd before any repairs or replacements of components is carried out.
-The warranty period commences on the despatch date from the factory.
-All parts not guaranteed by G.T.
-Bunning & Sons Ltd are covered by the component manufacturer and are subject to their own warranty.
-The warranty terms only apply to machines that have been subject to fair wear and tear operation and where routine maintenance has been carried out.
+The warranty period commences on the despatch date from the dealer to the customer.